MP-FVM: Enhancing Finite Volume Method for Water Infiltration Modeling in Unsaturated Soils via Message-passing Encoder-decoder Network: Message Passing Finite Volume Method (MP-FVM)

-Furthermore, it is worth mentioning that, when neural network training for a specific problem setting (e.g., boundary condition and initial condition) is complete, the trained neural networks can be saved as a pretrained model.
-As we encounter a new problem setting, the pretrained model can be quickly trained with a small number of epochs (typically no more than 100) before it can be deployed to solve the new problem.
+Furthermore, it is worth mentioning that, when neural network training for a specific problem setting (e.g., boundary condition and initial condition) is complete, the trained neural networks can be saved as a pre-trained model.
+As we encounter a new problem setting, the pre-trained model provides a strong starting point that can be quickly refined with a small number of epochs (typically no more than 100) before it can be deployed to solve the new problem.
+The use of pre-trained model is a well-established technique in machine/deep learning for leveraging knowledge learned from (large) datasets, reducing the need for extensive training data and computation, and enabling faster deployment and improved performance in new tasks through fine-tuning.